Fish the lake and hit the trails, active endeavors

 Located in the center of Washington Depot on Green Hill Road (Route 47).

-Each year Flanders taps and collects sap from dozens of trees at the nature center and around town.
+Each year Flanders taps and collects sap in February and March from dozens of trees at the nature center and around town.
 They have a lovely sugar house, which is open for tours.

 It is the closest Connecticut ski area to New York City and the largest tubing park close to Manhattan.
 Known as the first ski mountain to open in New England, the 100-acre property has 18 trails from five lifts, 20 tubing runs and four lifts, two of which are magic carpets, and night skiing.
 Lights and snowmaking on 0.36 miles of cross-country trails.
 This year-round ski destination offers down-hill skiing, snow tubing, snow boarding, cross-country skiing, and skateboarding.
 There is a ski shop and food service.